107-systems/l3xz-sw-pan-tilt-head/README.md

 * Path to the serial devices of the OpenMV cameras (```head_launch.py```)

 After configuration the software bundle can be installed by simply running ```sudo ./install.sh```.
 The Docker enviroment for the ROS infrastructure will be built and the application files will be bootstrapped over the system.
-Finally, the software will come up as a ```systemd``` service with the name ```hawk.service```.
+Finally, the software will come up as a ```systemd``` service with the name ```head.service```.